svilkata/redis/README.md

 2. You can run on Postman GET http request `localhost:8080/redis1/123`

-3. You can create another cache pair (key, value) value on Postman POST `localhost:8080/redis1` with JSON body `{
+3. You can create another cache pair (key, value) value on Postman POST `localhost:8080/redis1` with JSON request body `{
 "id": "456",
 "name": "Atanas",